thivindu/apim-distributed-dev-setup/README.md

 # apim-distributed-dev-setup

-This repository provides an easy-to-use setup for a distributed API Management (APIM) development environment.
-Begin by copying the necessary packs into the `components` directory. **Note:** The directory names must strictly follow this naming convention: `wso2am-acp`, `wso2am-tm`, and `wso2am-universal-gw`.
+This repository provides a straightforward setup for a distributed API Management (APIM) development environment.
+Start by copying the required packs into the `components` directory. **Note:** The directory names must strictly adhere to the following naming convention: `wso2am-acp`, `wso2am-tm`, and `wso2am-universal-gw`.

-When you run the startup script, it initializes a MySQL Docker container and executes the scripts located in `conf/mysql/scripts`.
-Following this, the APIM components are launched with the configurations outlined below.
+When you execute the startup script, it initializes a MySQL Docker container and runs the scripts located in `conf/mysql/scripts`.
+Subsequently, the APIM components are launched with the configurations specified below:

 - **APIM-ACP**: Zero offset
 - **APIM-TM**: Offset of 1